yoanastamenova/yoanastamenova/README.md

 # Hey, I'm Yoana 👋🏽
-I am on my way to become a Full Stack developer, based in Valencia and currently learning all I can at GeeksHubs Academy.
-Please keep in mind that most of the technologies listed below are the ones that I am currently learning.
+I am on my way to become a Full Stack Developer, based in Valencia and currently learning all I can at GeeksHubs Academy.
+Feel free to checkout my projects, suggest improvements or even a future collaboration.
+Let me know if you are interested in working together or any kind of feedback is welcome!
 Thank you for visiting my page!

 ## 📦 Toolbox